viadee/vpav_case_study/docs/README.md

 Please note: This approach is not useful, if you use Spring managed java delegates in your processes.

 ### JUnit
-Configure a JUnit Test to fire up your usual Spring context - esp. delegates referenced in the process, if you use Spring in your application or a simple test case otherwise to call the consistency check.
+Configure a JUnit-4 Test to fire up your usual Spring context - esp. delegates referenced in the process, if you use Spring in your application or a simple test case otherwise to call the consistency check.

 The recommended name for this class is ModelConsistencyTest, where you